Ibuki Hoshi

-Ibuki Hoshi (星いぶき, Hoshi Ibuki) is a Japanese professional wrestler currently working in the Japanese promotion Ice Ribbon where she is currently one half of the International Ribbon Tag Team Champions.
+Ibuki Hoshi (星いぶき, Hoshi Ibuki) is a Japanese professional wrestler currently working in the Japanese promotion Ice Ribbon where she is a one-time ICE Cross Infinity Champion.
+She is a former International Ribbon Tag Team Champion.
+She is currently inactive, due to maternity leave.

 Professional wrestling career

 Ice Ribbon (2017–present)

 Hoshi is best known for her time in Ice Ribbon.
 A home-grown talent, she made her professional wrestling debut in Ice Ribbon at New Ice Ribbon #809 on June 11, 2017, where she teamed up with Hamuko Hoshi to unsuccessfully challenge Hiragi Kurumi and Tsukushi for the vacant International Ribbon Tag Team Championship.
 She soon started pursuing for other various championships promoted by the company.
 At Ice Ribbon New Ice Ribbon #879 on April 21, 2018, she unsuccessfully challenged Miyako Matsumoto for the ICE Cross Infinity Championship.
 At Ice Ribbon New Ice Ribbon #1048 on June 27, 2020, she unsuccessfully challenged Hamuko Hoshi for the IW19 Championship.
 At RibbonMania 2019 on December 31, Hoshi participated in Tequila Saya's retirement match, a 44-person gauntlet match also involving notable opponents such as Akane Fujita, Suzu Suzuki, Tae Honma, Satsuki Totoro, Rina Shingaki, Yuki Mashiro, Manami Toyota, Kaori Yoneyama, Syuri, Momo Kohgo and others.
 At New Ice Ribbon #1106 on March 27, 2021, she unsuccessfully challenged Matsuya Uno and Ram Kaicho in a three-way match for the Triangle Ribbon Championship.
 Hoshi has won the first championship of her career at Ribbonmania 2021 on December 31, the International Ribbon Tag Team Championship which she won alongside Hamuko Hoshi by defeating Azure Revolution (Maya Yukihi and Risa Sera).
 Before taking a break from professional wrestling in the first half of 2022, Tsukasa Fujimoto chose Hoshi as one of her last tag team partners before eventually starting her hiatus.
+At Ice Ribbon 1297 ~ Ice In Wonderland 2023 on August 26, 2023, Hoshi defeated Yuuri to win the ICE Cross Infinity Championship for the first time.
+At Ice Ribbon Kamata on April 6, 2024, Hoshi announced that she will be going on hiatus after revealing she was pregnant, vacating the title in the process.